tmcphillips/openrefine-provenance/2019-05-15 Exercise data model with a column name change.md

 ### Strategies for data model
 As the data model was developed a number of problems and strategies to address them emerged:

-- **Problem:** Provenance queries need access to previous values of cells buy is too space-expensive to store each state of a data set in its entirety.  **Solution:** Store only new values when they are assigned to cells, and provide views of the full data set at each point in its history.

 -   **Problem:**  Provenance queries must be able to access past states of the data set.  **Solution:** Design a model that is add-only.
-If all information added to the database is immutable, and never deleted then in principle it may be possible to access previous states of the data set.
+If all information added to the database is immutable, and never deleted, then in principle it should be possible to access previous states of the data set.

+- **Problem:** Provenance queries need access to previous values of cells, but it is too space-expensive to store each state of a data set in its entirety.  **Solution:** Store only new values when they are assigned to cells, and provide views of the full data set at each point in its history.

 - **Problem:**  A data cleaning workflow may work on different parts of a data set concurrently for both conceptual and performance reasons.
-The history of operations should be independent for each part worked on separately.  **Solution:**  Associate the cells, columns, and rows of a single data set with one or array; have data cleaning operations work on these arrays; and separately model and record the slicing and fusion of arrays during the workflow.
+The history of operations should be independent for each part worked on separately.  **Solution:**  Associate the cells, columns, and rows of a single data set with one or more arrays; have data cleaning operations work on these arrays; and additionally model and record the slicing and fusion of arrays during data cleaning.

 ### Datalog model - Version 1
-- The following is an initial data model represented as datalog facts:
+- The following is an initial data model represented as a schema for datalog facts:

     ```prolog
     % a source refers to the data file from which a dataset is imported